US Avellino 1912: Post-war emergence

 For the earlier part of their history the club did not achieve anything of note, until being placed in Serie C for the 1945–46 post-War season.
 In the 1946–47 season they narrowly missed out on getting through to the interregional final, after finishing third in their group.

 Avellino beat out the likes of Catania, Reggina and Messina to win promotion to Serie B at the end of the 1940s.
-However, the club were accused of match fixing and the federation decided to strip them of their promotion, instead relegating them down to Serie D. Although they were able to return to Serie C after one season, Avellino were relegated back down to spend six seasons in a row at Serie D level.
+However, the club were accused of match fixing and the federation relegated them to Serie D. Although they were promoted to Serie C after one season, Avellino were relegated to spend six consecutive seasons at Serie D level.

-Eventually Avellino returned, but, in the space of six seasons, Avellino gained promotion to Serie C in three of them and were relegated back down twice.
+Eventually Avellino returned, but, in six seasons, and Avellino gained promotion to Serie C in three of them and were relegated twice.

 1970s: rise and ten consecutive seasons in Serie A

 Avellino were promoted to Serie B in 1973 and Serie A in 1978.
-A truly remarkable feat for a southern provincial side was a 10-year stay in Serie A between 1978 and 1988, with the club holding a mid-table place for the majority of that period.
+A truly remarkable feat for a southern provincial side was a 10-year stay in Serie A (1978 to 1988), with the club holding a mid-table place for the majority of that period.
 Their best finish was 8th in 1987, with a team starring Angelo Alessio, Paolo Benedetti, Franco Colomba and Dirceu.